 While literary merit is the main consideration, the Bread Loaf-Rona Jaffe Foundation Scholarships are especially intended to support women who also meet one or more of the following criteria: a first-time Bread Loaf participant; an applicant with a nontraditional literary background, who is working outside of academia with or without a writing degree; or an individual who is in particular need of financial and creative support.
 Candidates must be permanent residents of the United States, and writers who have published a book (a standard trade edition of their work) are not eligible for these scholarships.

 Bread Loaf-Rona Jaffe Foundation Scholarships are accepted online.
-See the Application page of this Web site.
+See the link to the online application below.
 All applications must be submitted online by March 1.

 At Bread Loaf, while taking part in the Conference, recipients work as waiters in the dining room and receive payment for their part-time duties.
 Food preparation is not involved, and previous waiter experience is not required.
 Nevertheless the work is physically quite demanding, and it requires that candidates be in very good physical condition.
 Scholarship recipients who have physical disabilities which preclude them from working as waiters will be assigned to alternative work positions.

 Work-study scholarship applications are accepted online.
-See the Application page of this Web site.
+See the link to the online application below.
 All applications must be submitted online by March 1.
 Along with the online application, work-study scholarship candidates must submit a manuscript of unpublished work in the genre in which they are applying.
-See the Manuscript Guidelines web page for important details.
+See the Manuscript Guidelines for important details.

 Returning Contributor Awards

 Award applications are accepted online and must be submitted by March 1.
-To apply for an award, fill out the online application and submit the following supporting materials: (1) a copy of the original manuscript as it appeared in the 2012 workshop packet; (2) a copy of the revised manuscript that incorporates feedback received during 2012 workshop—the Admissions Board is interested in seeing a draft that has undergone significant revision; and (3) a sample of new work begun after the 2012 workshop, i.e., a new story, essay, or portion of a novel or memoir not to exceed 6000 words; or ten pages of new poetry, not to exceed more than one poem per page; the new work must be in the same genre as the manuscript used for workshop in 2012.
-See the Manuscript Guidelines web page for important details.
+To apply for an award, fill out the online application and submit the following supporting materials: (1) a copy of the original manuscript as it appeared in the 2013 workshop packet; (2) a copy of the revised manuscript that incorporates feedback received during 2013 workshop—the Admissions Board is interested in seeing a draft that has undergone significant revision; and (3) a sample of new work begun after the 2013 workshop, i.e., a new story, essay, or portion of a novel or memoir not to exceed 6000 words; or ten pages of new poetry, not to exceed more than one poem per page; the new work must be in the same genre as the manuscript used for workshop in 2013.
+See the Manuscript Guidelines for important details.

 Middlebury College Student Scholarships

-Middlebury College student scholarships cover tuition, room, and board at the Conference ($2,834).
+Middlebury College Student Scholarships cover tuition, room, and board at the Conference ($2,935).

 Middlebury College Student Scholarships are accepted online.
-See the Application page of this Web site.
+See the link to the online application below.
 Along with filling out the online application, scholarship applicants submit a manuscript of unpublished work in the genre in which they are applying.
-See the Manuscript Guidelines web page for important details.
+See the Manuscript Guidelines for important details.

 For this particular scholarship, we also require a completed recommendation form.
 You will need to ask a Middlebury College creative writing instructor to complete the form and send it in.
 (The instructor can fill in the form or simply answer the questions in the body of an email--more details are noted on the form.)